ibm-cloud-docs/openwhisk/openwhisk_actions.md

   ok: deleted hello
   ```

-2. Verify that the action no longer appears in the list of actions.
+2. Verify that the action no longer appears in the list of Actions.
   ```
   wsk action list
   ```